solidjs-community/eslint-plugin-solid/docs/no-innerhtml.md

 <!-- AUTO-GENERATED-CONTENT:START (HEADER) -->
 # solid/no-innerhtml
-Prevents usage of the innerHTML attribute, which can often lead to security vulnerabilities This rule is **an error** by default.
+Disallow usage of the innerHTML attribute, which can often lead to security vulnerabilities.
+This rule is **an error** by default.

 [View source](../src/rules/no-innerhtml.ts) · [View tests](../test/rules/no-innerhtml.test.ts)